berbjs/Palladio-Addons-SPD-Metamodel/bundles/org.palladiosimulator.spd.semantic.transformations/README.md

 The transformation can be executed by creating a run configuration for the file and providing the models that should be transformed as arguments.

-An example model is provided as part of this repository named `test-spd`.